vlee-harmonicinc/machine-learning-note/source/index.md

 Welcome to machine learning note's documentation!
 =================================================

-This notes breifly mark some paper to keep track the development of each topic, for understanding the contribution of each paper.
+This notes breifly mark some paper to keep track of the development on some topic that I interested in and understand the main contribution of each paper.
+To be honest, for most of paper, I haven't read every sections of it.
+Some of paper haven't been read at all, just mark a link.
+Please correct me in git issue/pull request if I wrote something wrong.

 Contents
 --------